-Webpages: You must build your own webpages.
-In most cases, you are allowed to look at what other people have done, and you can show other people what you have done, but you are not allowed to take pictures of their code or directly copy it.
-Look at it, yes.
-Understand it, yes.
-Ask about it, yes.
-Explain it, yes.
-Copy it, no.
+Do-It-Yourself (DIY) Webpages: You must build your own webpages.
+In most cases, you are allowed to look at what other people have done, and you can show other people what you have done.
+You are also allowed to make or send or receive written notes or take photographs.
+You are NOT allowed to simply copy and modify.